Anatomy and Physiology for Yoga Teachers

 Such courses are primarily designed to teach the anatomy of the body and the effect of yoga exercises on the human body.

 Through the study of anatomy in yoga teacher training, you will acquire a deep understanding of the execution and alignment of asanas.

-An awareness in yoga anatomy and physiology will add credibility to your teaching and will be very helpful to your prospective yoga students.
+An awareness of yoga anatomy and physiology will add credibility to your teaching and will be very helpful to your prospective yoga students.